oldmonkABA/LTE-turbo-codec-golang/README.md

 Turbo code implementations in Go-lang (3GPP LTE)

 ## LTE turbo Codec Features
-- Supports all block length
+- Supports all block lengths

 ## To do
 - Rate matching